 “We rarely ask for permission to buy shoes or a bag or a dress, but we do ask about jewelry, and they’re often around the same price,” she opines.
 “When a woman asks me if she should buy something for herself, my answer is always.
 ‘Yes, you deserve it.’
 Or, sometimes, ‘Just go for it!’”

-I leave William Goldberg witha few thoughts.
-Those 2-carat studs were lovely, but, as Eve pointed out, they will shrink.
+I leave William Goldberg with a few thoughts.
+Those 2-carat diamond studs were lovely, but, as Eve pointed out, they will shrink.
 Objects will appear smaller than they were when you first purchased them.

-This brings to mind my mother’s engagement ring, with its one teeny diamond I had been so in awe of as a child.
+This brings to mind my mother’s diamond engagement ring, with its one teeny diamond I had been so in awe of as a child.
 Maybe Eve could include it as an ear climber.
 But then I’d have to buy the other two or three.
 Maybe I need to explore more.
 Jamie Rosen has her dream pair in mind.

 “I’d like a pair of old mine cuts on a French wire,” she says.
 Also at Town & Country, Jame is the magazine’s beauty director, but she earned her diamond stripes back at W when she worked at their offshoot magazine, W Jewelry, before I nabbed her to join me at W’s beauty department.

 “Nina Runsdorf has a gorgeous pair.
 So does Munnu Gem Palace.
 As does taffin,” smiles Jamie.
 “I do my research.”

-Like Stellene, jewelry and stones are a passion for Jamie.
+Like Stellene, diamond jewelry and stones are a passion for Jamie.
 During her time at W Jewelry, she had met gemologist Walter McTeigue, of McTeigue and McClelland jewelers.
-Their pieces combine classic European designs with modern twists, and Jamie’s engagement ring that they designed—a cushion cut surrounded by yellow gold petals—is such a work of beauty, it inspired me to introduce myself to the jewelers a few years ago.
+Their pieces combine classic European cut diamond designs with modern twists, and Jamie’s engagement ring that they designed—a cushion cut diamond surrounded by yellow gold petals—is such a work of beauty, it inspired me to introduce myself to the jewelers a few years ago.
 Their headquarters are in Great Barrington, Mass., not far from our weekend house.

 “Diamond studs are a staple,” agrees Walter McTeigue.
-“They are timeless, but not particuarly interesting, so they really rely on the beauty of the diamond, and the size.
+“They are timeless, but not particularly interesting, so they really rely on the beauty of the diamond, and the size.
 Because of that, they can be expensive if you want a big look.”